arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 This question can also draw out information about key projects that you wouldn’t otherwise have heard about.

-## 6. “Thinking back to people you’ve seen do this work previously, what differentiated the ones who were good from the ones who were really great at it?”
+## Thinking back to people you’ve seen do this work previously, what differentiated the ones who were good from the ones who were really great at it?

 A job candidate asked me this question years ago, and it might be the strongest question I’ve ever been asked in an interview.
 The thing about this question is